 May 12, 2014

-Proof that under simple assumptions, such as constraints of Put-Call Parity, the probability measure for the valuation of a European option has the mean of the risk-neutral one, under any general probability distribution, bypassing the Black-Scholes-Merton dynamic hedging argument, and without the requirement of complete markets.
-We confirm that the heuristics used by traders for centuries are both more robust and more rigorous than held in the economics literature.
+Proof that under simple assumptions, such as constraints of Put-Call Parity, the probability measure for the valuation of a European option has the mean derived from the forward price which can, but does not have to be the risk-neutral one, under any general probability distribution, bypassing the Black-Scholes-Merton dynamic hedging argument, and without the requirement of complete markets.
+We confirm that the heuristics used by traders for centuries are both more robust, more consistent, and more rigorous than held in the economics literature.